Curriculum Area: English

 • Create confident and competent users of literacy and oracy.
 Students are empowered to use the power of talk to build confidence, enhance learning and change their own lives.

-The biggest change for 2021/2022 to the English Department
+Welcome to the English Department

 The English Department have curated a curriculum that is personalised to our students’ needs and our school priorities.
 It enriches our students’ understanding of the society around them and their place within it, suitably preparing them for life beyond secondary school.
 Our curriculum actively encourages students to vocalise their thoughts and feelings on the big ideas and concepts explored in texts and develops their cultural capital by exposing them to a wealth of Literature.
 Over the course of KS3 and KS4, students are also provided with a number of extracurricular opportunities, including theatre performances, which serve to deepen their understanding and further fuel their imaginations.